Is Milk Good for You?

 - Protein, zinc, selenium and vitamins A and D help support a healthy immune system.

-Milk also contains B vitamins, which can help your body convert food into fuel:
+Milk also contains the following B vitamins, which can help your body convert food into fuel:

 - Vitamin B-12